gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Upon receiving the Public Key Request, the Group Manager processes it as per Section 4.1.3.1 or 4.1.3.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being FETCH or GET, respectively.
 Additionally, if the Public Key Request uses the method FETCH, the Group Manager silently ignores identifiers included in the ’get_pub_keys’ parameter of the request that are not associated to any current group member.

 The success Public Key Response is formatted as defined in Section 4.1.3.1 or 4.1.3.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being FETCH or GET, respectively.

+Upon receiving a success Public Key Response, the requesting group member updates the association between public keys and roles of corresponding group members.
+This especially considers each (new) public key specified in the 'pub_keys' parameter and the role(s) that the corresponding group member has in the group, as specified in the 'peer_roles' parameter.

 # Update of Public Key # {#sec-update-pub-key}